dmoskovenko/ft_printf/README.md

 	TYPES:

 	d, i		- dec signed;	[%d and %i are synonymous for output, but are different when used with scanf() for input]
-	for input]
 	o		- oct unsigned;
 	u		- dec unsigned;